nrclaudio/stereosegger/README.md

 - Grid adjacency is a more faithful neighborhood for bins than a distance-based kNN on pseudo-points.
 It keeps local structure consistent with the chip layout and avoids sensitivity to sparsity or count magnitude.
 - The added `log1p(count)` feature lets the model see expression strength without exploding the number of nodes (no count expansion).

+Definitions:

+- Pseudo-transcript: a node created from a nonzero (bin, gene) entry.
+It carries the gene identity, uses the bin’s (x, y) coordinates, and stores `log1p(count)` as an extra scalar feature.
+It is not a single molecule; it is a bin-level aggregate.
+- Grid adjacency: two bins are neighbors if their integer grid coordinates differ by one step.
+With 4-connectivity this is up/down/left/right; with 8-connectivity it also includes diagonals.

 Graph mode guidance:

 - `grid_same_gene`: connect same gene across neighboring bins.
 This preserves gene-specific spatial continuity and is the default for SAW.